 Jumping and Running Fast are Avoided in Dogs

-Dogs avoid jumping and running fast if they have complaints associated with pain or discomfort in the limbs or back.
-This may indicate a number of health problems affecting the musculoskeletal system.
+Dogs avoid jumping and running fast when they have issues associated with pain or discomfort in the limbs or back.
+This may indicate a range of health problems affecting the musculoskeletal system.

 Can Occur with the Following Diseases: